SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/DatabaseTable_Agent/v1DatabaseTableAgent_Truncate.md

 Drop all rows in a table.

 This clearance is not individually logged in TravelTransactionlog or Webhook/script calls

-## Online Restricted: ## The DatabaseTable agent is not available in Online by default.
-Access must be requested specifically when app is registered

 ## Query String Parameters